Prohibitions on cosmetics testing in the EU and elsewhere

 How does the Leaping Bunny brand go beyond the basic EU regulation

-Cosmetics companies which are not Leaping Bunny certified can still test their products or ingredients on animals – as long as they don’t do these tests or sell these products in the European Union.
+Cosmetics companies which are not Leaping Bunny approved can still test their products or ingredients on animals – as long as they don’t do these tests or sell these products in the European Union.

 For example, before some cosmetics products can go on sale in China, they must be tested by the Chinese authorities, which normally involves a range of animal tests.